cloud-native-toolkit/site-developer-guide/docs/adopting/setup/toolkit-install.md

     ./launch.sh
     ```

     This will download the Cloud Garage Tools Docker image that contains all the necessary tools to execute Terraform scripts and exec shell into the running container.
-When the container starts it mounts the filesystem's `./terraform/` directory as `/home/devops/src/` and loads the values from the `credentials.properties` file as environment variables.
+When the container starts it mounts the file system's `./terraform/` directory as `/home/devops/src/` and loads the values from the `credentials.properties` file as environment variables.

 3. Apply the Terraform by running the provided `runTerraform.sh` script